-At the beginning of the trial, fish were individually weighed and randomly distributed into the experimental sea cages (~190 per cage, 3 replicates per treatment).
-Whole-body samples of fish (three independent replicas of pools of five fish randomly selected from the stock) were taken at start of the trial and at each shift in pellet size of the feed; after 3 months (January 2018, end of the 4-mm pellet period), 6 months (end of the 6-mm pellet period) and at the final sampling (pools of five fish per cage); and stored at -40 °C for chemical and FA composition, as well as whole-body nutrient retention analyses.
-The fish from all cages were bulk weighed at each change of pellet size.
-At the end of the trial (January 2019), 15 fish per cage were randomly sacrificed by anaesthetic overdose (Tricaine Pharmaq, 0.3 g/L) and blood samples were taken from the caudal vein.
-The blood was centrifuged for 7 min at $2,500 \times g$ to separate the plasma fraction, which was then stored at -80 °C. These 15 fish were also used for biometric, fillet quality, and welfare scoring measurements, as well as X-ray analyses.
-A further 15 fish per cage were sacrificed for dissecting samples from muscle (Norwegian Quality Cut, NQC) and skin.
-From those, 5 fish per cage were used for dissecting liver, middle intestine, and distal intestine and frozen at -80 °C and stored for later analysis of lipid composition.
-Five more samples per cage of liver, skin (left side on the area posterior of the dorsal fin and above the lateral line), middle intestine, distal intestine, and heart (including atrium and ventricle) were fixed in 10% formalin and stored at 4 °C prior to processing.
-Five samples per cage of hearts were excised and cut into suitable pieces for storage in RNAlater stabilisation reagent (Qiagen Nordic, Norway) for RNA analysis.
-Additionally, feed samples were frozen at -40 °C for chemical and FA composition analyses.
-All animal handling procedures complied with the National Guidelines for Animal Care and Welfare published by the Norwegian Ministry of Education and Research [Norwegian Food Safety Authority (FOTS), approval 16059].
+the plasma fraction, which was then stored at -80°C. These fifteen fish were also used for biometric, fillet quality and welfare scoring measurements, as well as X-ray analyses.
+A further fifteen fish per cage were killed for dissecting samples from muscle (Norwegian Quality Cut) and skin.
+From those, five fish per cage were used for dissecting liver, middle intestine and distal intestine, frozen at -80°C and stored for later analysis of lipid composition.
+Five more samples per cage of liver, skin (left side on the area posterior of the dorsal fin and above the lateral line), middle intestine, distal intestine and heart (including atrium and ventricle) were fixed in 10 % formalin and stored at 4°C prior to processing.
+Five samples per cage of hearts were excised and cut into suitable pieces for storage in RNAlater stabilisation reagent (Qiagen Nordic) for RNA analysis.
+Additionally, feed samples were frozen at -40°C for chemical and FA composition analyses.
+All animal handling procedures complied with the National Guidelines for Animal Care and Welfare published by the Norwegian Ministry of Education and Research (Norwegian Food Safety Authority (FOTS), approval 16059).

-2.3.
-Growth, feed intake parameters, and FA retention calculations
+Growth, feed intake parameters and fatty acid retention calculations